 The Indian Health Service (IHS) Division of Sanitation Facilities Construction (DSFC) provides design and engineering services to develop water and wastewater projects throughout the Navajo Nation.
-In 2020, such infrastructure design for all the Navajo Thaw Region, inclusive of Nahata Dziil, is being coordinated by the Tuba City District Office.
+In 2020, such infrastructure design for all the Navajo Thaw Region is being coordinated by the Tuba City District Office.